eyal0/valgrind-false-positive/README.md

 }
 ```

-Compiled it, and then ran `objdump -D` on it and got this:
+I compiled it, and then ran `objdump -D` on it and got this:

 ```
   401697:       66 0f 6e d2             movd   %edx,%xmm2